c3g/GenPipes/bfx/report/AmpliconSeq.uchime.md

-### Chimera detection
+### Read discarding and Chimera detection

-Chimera detection is applied to the merged reads using [Uchime]\ [@uchime].
+Reads with 'N' base are discarded then chimera detection is applied to the merged reads using [Uchime]\ [@uchime].
 Uchime performs both de novo (abundance based) chimera and reference based detection A custom database is used for reference based detection.

 Table: Chimera detection Statistics per Readset ([download full table](uchimeReadsetTable.tsv))